The Role of Fire Science in Preventing Fire Disasters

 New Approaches to Containing Wildfires

 While unplanned wildfires may result from natural causes, such as lightning, they are more often caused by human activity.
-Recent decades have seen an uptick in the number of megafires, especially in the United States.
-This phenomenon has been linked to factors including:
+Recent decades have seen an uptick in the number of mega-fires, especially in the United States, a phenomenon that has been linked to factors including:1

 • Climate change, especially hot and dry weather